High ALP in Dogs: What Elevated Alkaline Phosphatase Means

 Can diet affect ALP levels?

-Diet doesn't typically cause significant ALP elevation, but feeding a high-fat meal before blood collection could potentially cause mild increases.
-Fasting is usually not required for ALP testing.
+Diet doesn't typically cause significant ALP elevation.
+Feeding a high-fat meal before blood collection could cause mild increases, but fasting is usually not required for ALP testing.